amazingandyyy/algor-in-js/README.md

 <br/>

 ## Why JS
-When it comes to data stucture, people firstly think about python or Java which I personally don't think they are the choise.
+When it comes to the data structure, people first think about python or Java which I personally don’t think they are the choice.
 Javascript itself is a more beautiful, flexible and friendly language in the following reason:
 - Runs everywhere, thanks to node
 - Curly braces are the best, to have clear code blocks and scope
 - Event-driven makes projects written in JS more accessible and fun